 The City has continued to monitor the status of affordable housing projects.
 No project subsidies have expired since the adoption of the previous Housing Element.
+Affordability restrictions on the 85 ownership units at San Vicente Town Homes will expire in 2024 and will not be renewed.
 The affordability of the Jardines de Soledad project was extended from 2018 to 2038.
 That project is not at risk during this planning period.
 No other projects are at risk during this planning period.
 The City is currently drafting a new chapter for the Zoning Ordinance regarding noticing requirements for at-risk units.
 The chapter is expected to be implemented by the end of 2023.